-On 7 December 2015, the Prime Minister and the Leader of the Opposition appointed a Referendum Council to consult widely throughout Australia and move towards achieving constitutional recognition of First Australians.
+On 7 December 2015, the Prime Minister and the Leader of the Opposition appointed a Referendum Council to advise on next steps toward constitutional change.

 50 Years of Indigenous Affairs – where to next for public administration